All Episodes

 Now, a couple other things I want to get to here before we get out of here today.

-But it's not going to be a mass market vehicle anymore.
+General Motors says that there's a new Vault coming, but it's not going to be a mass market vehicle anymore.

-You remember the vault?
+You remember the Vault?

 Their electric car.

-Oh no, I think they sold three.
+Oh, no, I think they sold three, not five.

 But at any rate, they are changing their entire marketing.

-They're going to show the next generation vault at the Detroit Auto Show in January.
+They're going to show the Next Generation Vault at the Detroit Auto Show in January.

-And the marketing officer, Tim Mahoney, said that GM considers the vault will not be a mass market car anymore.
+And the marketing officer, Tim Mahoney, said that GM considers the Vault will not be a mass market car anymore.

-You know what that means.
+You know what that means?

 No, it means that they can't make it cheap enough to be mass market.

-And that only dumb liberals will be able to afford it.
+It means it's going to cost a lot of money and that only dumb liberals will be able to afford it.

-So what this means is that they've got to find a niche audience of really, really dumb liberals to buy this thing.
+So, what this means is that they've got to find a niche audience of really, really dumb liberals to buy this thing because the majority of Americans are not interested in it yet.

 That's what that means.